-(2) DOS assists the NSC in building national FID policies and priorities and is the lead Government agency to carry out these policies in this interagency arena.
-DOS involvement extends from policy formulation, at the highest level, to mission execution at the HN and Country Team levels.
+• DOS assists the NSC in building national FID policies and priorities and is the lead government agency to carry out these policies in this interagency arena.
+DOS involvement extends from policy formulation at the highest level to mission execution at the HN and Country Team levels.

-(3) The Under Secretary of State for International Security Affairs is the principal adviser and focal point for SA matters within the DOS.
-Control and coordination of SA extends from this office to the Assistant Secretary of State for Politico-Military Affairs.
-These lines of supervision and administration interface with Department of Defense at the individual Country Teams and security assistance organizations (SAOs) in the HNs (see Figure I-4).
+• The Under Secretary of State for International Security Affairs is the principal adviser and focal point for SA matters within the DOS.
+Control and coordination of SA extends from this office to the Assistant Secretary of State for Political Military Affairs.
+These lines of supervision and administration interface with the DOD at the individual Country Teams and security assistance organizations (SAOs) in the HNs (see Figure I-5).
 DOS manages the overall US SA program; the DOD role is limited to implementing the military portion of SA.

-(4) At the national level, the DOS Bureau of Political Military Affairs is the principal channel of liaison between the DOS and Department of Defense.
-In addition, this bureau has primary responsibility for assisting the Secretary of State in executing his responsibilities of managing the military portion of SA.

-(5) The Bureau of International Narcotics Matters, DOS, is especially important in FID programs as a coordinating link in US support of HN CD programs.
+- At the national level, the DOS Bureau of Political Military Affairs is the principal channel of liaison between the DOS and the DOD.
+In addition, this bureau has primary responsibility for assisting the Secretary of State in executing the responsibilities of managing the military portion of SA. - The Bureau of International Narcotics Matters, DOS, is especially important in FID programs as a coordinating link in US support of HN CD programs.